MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-localization-guide.md

 ### URL-driven experience

 Dynamics 365 Commerce e-commerce sites deliver unique marketized and localized experiences for customers through channels and locale identifiers.
-Channels define the unique products, categories, currencies, and payment methods for a market, and locale identifiers determine the language of the content that customers will see.
+Channels define the unique products, categories, currencies, and payment methods for a market, and locale identifiers determine the language of the content that customers see.
 An e-commerce site uses URLs to differentiate between marketized and localized experiences.
-Site URLs for these unique channel and locale experiences are defined for a site in the **Channels** site settings page in Dynamics 365 Commerce site builder.
+Site URLs for these unique channel and locale experiences are defined for a site on the **Site settings \> Channels** page in Dynamics 365 Commerce site builder.

-A URL in site builder is a combination of a domain and a path that defines the entry point for a unique pairing of channel and locale.
-In the following example, a fictitious online store called Fabrikam Inc. defines four unique combinations of channels and locales, and maps each to a unique URL that serves them to customers.
+In site builder, a URL is a combination of a domain and a path that defines the entry point for a unique combination of a channel and a locale.
+In the following example, a fictitious online store called Fabrikam Inc. defines four unique combinations of a channel and a locale, and maps each combination to a unique URL that serves content to customers.

 | Domain                     |  Path      | Channel       |   Locale     |
 |------------------------|--------|--------------------------------|--------|